turingschool/career-development-curriculum/module_three/resume_review_checklist.md

 - [ ] No grammatical or spelling errors

 ## Experience
+- [ ] Turing is listed either here or under Education
+- [ ] Amount of space "Experience" section takes up on the page is less than that of the "Projects" section
+- [ ]
 - [ ] No grammatical or spelling errors

 ## Education
+- [ ] Turing is listed either here or under Experience
+- [ ] Brief description of area of study or skills that can relate to software development or specific job being applied to
 - [ ] No grammatical or spelling errors